ShahbazAli6604/Neutron-star-and-Black-Hole-Research/README.md

 # Neutron-star-and-Black-Hole-Research
-Merging Neutron Star and Black Hole by using ANN
+Merging Neutron Star and Black Hole by using Machine Learning Models